-Forté would like to recognize the achievements of women MBAs at Forté partner schools.
+Forté would like to recognize the achievements of women MBAs at our partner business schools.
 Named in honor of Forté's Board Chair Emeritus, Edie Hunt, this annual recognition will align with Forté's mission and be based on the contribution the individual has made to her school or community to advance women into business leadership positions.
 At our MBA Women's Leadership Conference in June, we will announce the winner of the Edie Hunt Inspiration Award.

 Who Can Be Nominated?

-In order to be nominated, a woman must be currently enrolled as an MBA student at a Forté partner school and will graduate in 2020.
+In order to be nominated, a woman must be currently enrolled as an MBA student at a Forté partner school and will graduate in 2022.
 (For one-year programs, all full-time MBA women are eligible.)
 She will exhibit a track record of working to increase and/or encourage women's interest in business school or business careers through innovation and leadership.
-Some of the areas the selection committee will consider include, but are not limited to, a nominee’s commitment to
+Some of the areas the selection committee will consider include, but are not limited to, a nominee’s commitment to:

-- Increasing women's interest in attending business school & active leadership in school activities recruiting women.
+- Increasing women's interest in attending business school and active leadership in school activities recruiting women

 - Leadership of student organization, initiative, or program related to women

 - Encouraging women into business careers, including mentoring young women about business careers

-- Serving as a role model and inspiration to women and men on campus.
+- Serving as a role model and inspiration to all on campus

 - Supporting the mission of Forté